wassengerhq/whatsapp-chatgpt-bot/README.md

 Yes!
 You can provide customized instructions to the AI to determine the bot behavior, identity and more.

 To set your instructions, enter the text in `config.js` > `botInstructions`.

+#### Can the chatbot process images and audio?

+Yes, the chatbot is natively multimodal, meaning it can accept not only text, but also image and audio inputs.

+To enable multimodal capabilities, make sure `features.audioInput` and `features.imageInput` are enabled in `config.js`.

+#### Can the chatbot reply with audio?

+Yes, the chatbot can not only understand audio input messages, but it can also reply with audio messages as well.

+To enable audio responses, make sure `features.audioOutput` is enabled in `config.js`.

 #### The program returns an OpenAI error: what should I do?